ghacks Technology News

 VLC currently is not the best player to play HD videos especially those encoded with H.264.
 The developer aim to change this with the release of VLC 1.1 which introduces GPU decoding on Windows Vista, Windows 7 and Linux as well as faster CPU decoding on Windows.

-These new implementations should reduce the cpu load during video playback and speed up the playback.
+These new implementations should reduce the cpu load during video playback and improve playback as a consequence.
 This should work not only on desktop computer systems but also on netbooks or HTPC (home theater PCs).

 A first preview version of VLC 1.1 has been available for two days now.
 The version is relatively buggy and only a early preview version.
 Interested users can download VLC 1.1 Pre1 from the Videloan ftp.
 Versions are available for all supported operating systems.
-Keep in mind that gpu acceleration is not available in the Mac release, only Windows and Linux benefit from this.
+Keep in mind that gpu acceleration is not available in the Mac release, only Windows and Linux benefit from this right now

 VLC 1.1 will introduce the following additional features besides gpu acceleration: